Developer(s) – Traveller’s Tales

 ELSPA – 3

-Throughout the era of the PlayStation 2, GameCube and Xbox, Midway were facing hard times in the industry, and they knew something needed to be done to make a lasting impressions on gamers at the time.
+Throughout the era of the PlayStation 2, GameCube and Xbox, Midway were facing hard times in the industry, and they knew something needed to be done to make a lasting impression on gamers at the time.
 They decided to collaborate with Traveller’s Tales and release an almost all-or-nothing salvo on the PlayStation 2 (initially also planned for release on the GameCube and Xbox until the idea was ultimately dismissed), as one of their last hurrahs before they would eventually be absorbed back into their parent company, Warner Bros.
 Though Haven was met with positive reviews by critics, it was also met with poor sales figures.
 The way I see it, I can understand one of these outcomes, but not the other; and my final opinion may surprise readers.

 Graphics – 6.5/10